mdhaber/scipy/paper.md

 $\phi(z)$ and $\Phi(z)$ represent the normal PDF and normal CDF, respectively.
 There is no closed form expression for this integral, and numerical integration requires care, as naive evaluation of the integrand results in overflow even for modest values of the parameters.
+Consequently, other packages in the open-source scientific Python ecosystem, such as statsmodels [@seabold2010statsmodels] and Pingouin [@vallat2018pingouin], rely on interpolation between tabulated values.
+To satisfy the need for a more accurate implementation of this integral, we contributed `scipy.stats.studentized_range` [@PRstudentized_range], a class that evaluates the CDF and many other functions of the distribution.
+A thorough assessment of the methods, accuracy, and speed of these calculations is available in [@StudentizedRangeSciPy], and an extensive test and benchmark suite included in SciPy guards against regressions.

 # Mathematics